-Does ‘Southern Charm’ Thomas Ravenel Still Think Illegal Drug Use Is OK?
+Why Does Thomas Ravenel Talk About Illegal Drugs Being Okay While Condemning It In Others?

 A post shared by Thomas Ravenel (@thomasravenel) on

-But while Thomas Ravenel has been consistent in embracing a Libertarian political stance, Radaronline says that after the Southern Charm star got out of prison, he was arrested for drunk driving.
-Ravenel was allegedly in East Hampton, New York for a polo event when the police pulled him over.
+But while Thomas Ravenel has been consistent in embracing a Libertarian political stance, Radar Online says that after the Southern Charm star got out of prison, he was arrested for drunk driving.
+Ravenel was allegedly in East Hampton, New York, for a polo event when the police pulled him over.

 RELATED REPORTS BY INQUISITR